aaishahaslam/projects/project0/index.md

 ## Hows it different from delta?

 Delta gives a pointwise slope with respect to price, while f(K) gives the full risk-neutral probability density over strikes, which is essential to integrate and compute expected losses or gains.
-This allows you to look across multiple outcomes, weighted by their likelihood.
+This allows you to look across multiple outcomes, weighted by their likelihood which allows you to calculate CVaR.

 ![Screenshot](cvar_equation.png)